We recognize the people who have it, and we recognize those who need it. So how can you get more?

 2nd Challenge Your Beliefs

 Look for resources that challenge your worldview.
-Above all, develop your own spiritual path.
+Above all, develop your spiritual path.
 Practice those things which expand your awareness.
 Focus on forms of seated and moving meditation.
-Use the Enneagram of Personality to find out about the default settings of your personality and instincts.
+Use the Enneagram to determine your personality and instincts’ default settings.
 Aristotle says the lessons of wisdom begin with knowing yourself.

 3rd Enhance Your Critical Thinking